Yosemike/distillinstitute/_pages/start-here.md

 While I never became the next Michael Jordan that I fully expected myself to be, I learned a few things about being a better person and I’d like to share them with you.

 My content here has just three focuses.

+1. Health
+2. Ideas
+3. Productivity

-There’s more to life but upon better **health, ideas and productivity** we will build our lives.
+> There’s more to life but upon better **habits** we will build our lives.

 Thanks for being here with me, buddy.